marscanbueno/ableton-live-resources/midi-mapping-serum-patch-changes/README.md

       ```[35][34] (increment / decrement CC for Preset Changes)```

 5. Save your changes!
 6. Open [Ableton Live](https://www.ableton.com) and insert a new instance of [Serum](https://xferrecords.com/products/serum) onto a new Midi Channel.
 Enjoy your mapped patch / preset selector!

-## Using ProgramChanges.txt
+## Using or Not Using ProgramChanges.txt

+There are two types of Program Changes that Serum supports.

+* Static / Dedicated / Fixed Lists - Which basically means that you don't need to worry about changing the program change #'s if you add/remove presets to Serum, which you can assign (in a text file).
+Static Lists default to Bank 1.
+* Dynamic Lists - Which are program changes based on the folder/menu item location (using bank messages).
+Dynamic Lists  default to Bank _X_ depending on the number of preset folders you have.

+_While I prefer to scroll through my presets dynamically, as I frequently create or import new patches, you may find it useful to utilize a static list in a live performance scenario._

 ### ..taken from the Serum Forums..